jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 So the long names of the different parameter passing types are:

-\- Value In
+- Value In

-\- Value Out
+- Value Out

-\- Value Thru
+- Value Thru

-\- Reference Outward, Value In
+- Reference Outward, Value In

-\- Reference Outward, Value Out
+- Reference Outward, Value Out

-\- Reference Outward, Value Thru
+- Reference Outward, Value Thru

-\- Reference Inward, Value Out
+- Reference Inward, Value Out

-~~- Reference Inward, Value In~~
+- ~~Reference Inward, Value In~~

-~~- Reference Inward, Value Thru~~
+- ~~Reference Inward, Value Thru~~

 Reference Inward, Value In and Reference Inward, Value Thru are not relevant, because an reference *inward* only is about an *output* object.

 It is important to keep understanding that there are three elements to parameter passing:

-\- Values read or written
+- Values read or written

-\- Parameter is a reference outward
+- Parameter is a reference outward

-\- Parameter is referenced from the outside
+- Parameter is referenced from the outside

 To understand how the different parameter passings came about, it is important to keep those three aspects in mind.

 Here is a list of the parameter passings, with their short names, and their diagram expression:

-\- Value In
+- Value In

 ![](images/Input%20Output%20Parameter%20Passings.046.png)

-\- Value Out
+- Value Out

 ![](images/Input%20Output%20Parameter%20Passings.047.png)

-\- Value Thru
+- Value Thru

 ![](images/Input%20Output%20Parameter%20Passings.048.png)

-\- Reference In
+- Reference In

 ![](images/Input%20Output%20Parameter%20Passings.049.png)

-\- Reference Out
+- Reference Out

 ![](images/Input%20Output%20Parameter%20Passings.050.png)

-\- Reference Thru
+- Reference Thru

 ![](images/Input%20Output%20Parameter%20Passings.051.png)

-\- Object Out
+- Object Out

 ![](images/Input%20Output%20Parameter%20Passings.052.png)